 Anyone who has ever suffered an overheating vehicle knows what a hassle it is.
-Not only can an overheating car, truck, van or SUV leave you stranded, but the tow and repair bills can add up quickly.
+Not only can an overheating car, truck, van or SUV leave you stranded, but the tow and repair bills can add up quickly at a dealership or repair garage.
 There are several potential reasons for an overheating engine, and in many cases, you can have several of these problems at the same time:

 - Low coolant level: This issue is easy to verify and correct.
 We suggest checking your coolant level before every major trip, especially in the summer, and at least once a month for normal driving.
 If your coolant level drops below the minimum level, your engine can quickly overheat.